 On this specialty tour, discover all that the Sisters experienced around the time of the Battle of Gettysburg, and how they cared for the wounded on both sides.

 As the bloodiest battle of the Civil War raged just miles from the peaceful home of the Sisters, they could not ignore the call to go and care for the wounded.
 After the Battle of Gettysburg was over, casualties totaled over 50,000.
-The Sisters traveled 15 miles north to the heart of the battlegrounds to care for the wounded soldiers from the North and the South.
+The Sisters traveled 12 miles north to the heart of the battlegrounds to care for the wounded soldiers from the North and the South.
 Their charitable efforts brought healing and solace to the wounded on both the battlefields and in hospitals.
-Through the selfless acts of the Sisters, Elizabeth Ann Seton’s mission of compassion, service to man, and devotion to God was lived out.
+Through their selfless acts, the Sisters were examples of Elizabeth Ann Seton’s legacy of compassion, service to man, and devotion to God.